 Zika Virus Resource Center

 With infection rates of Zika virus increasing rapidly, physicians should be prepared to handle cases of the virus and answer patients' questions.
 In the continental United States, Zika cases have been confirmed in returning travelers and infections through sexual transmission have been documented.
-The Florida Department of Health has announced that it is conducting investigations into possible non-travel related cases of Zika virus in both Broward and Miami-Dade Counties.
+The Florida Department of Health has concluded that a high likelihood exists that Zika virus infections are being caused by bites of local Ades aegypti mosquitoes.
+As a result, a travel warning has been issued for the Wynwood and Miami Beach areas of Miami-Dade County, Florida.
 The AMA will update this resource center regularly to provide information to the public, physicians and other health care workers as they seek to learn more.

 A routine investigation by the New York City Department of Health and Mental Hygiene has identified the first reported occurrence of female-to-male sexual transmission of Zika virus.
 Current guidance to prevent sexual transmission of Zika virus is based on the assumption that transmission occurs from a male partner to a receptive partner.
 Providers should report to their local or state health department any patients with illnesses compatible with Zika virus disease who do not have a history of travel to an area with ongoing Zika virus transmission, but who had sexual exposure to a partner who did travel.

 Health officials in Utah are investigating the case of an individual who became infected with Zika after having contact with a deceased patient who had a uniquely high amount of virus in the blood.
 Based on what is known now, the person has not recently traveled to an area with Zika and has not had sex with someone who is infected with Zika or who has traveled to an area with Zika.
 In addition, there is no evidence at this time that mosquitoes that commonly spread Zika virus are in Utah.